Savjee/savjee.be/src/site/posts/2016/2016-01-20-Building-serverless-anagram-solver-with-aws-dynamodb-lambda-s3-cloudfront-api-gateway.md

 <!--more-->

+> **Update 2022**: The anagram solver was rewritten and now runs without a database on Cloudflare Pages and R2.
+[Read the updated blog post here]({% link collections.posts, "2022-09-10-serverless-anagram-solver-with-cloudflare-r2-and-pages.md" %}).

 ## Current situation
 So let's take a look at the services/servers that are currently required for my original anagram solver: